Treating Each Patient as a Whole to Achieve Best Possible Outcomes

 When a child experiences symptoms of pancreatitis, a physician may perform some of the following in order to make a diagnosis:

-- CT Scan (computed tomography) of the abdomen
+- CT Scan (computed tomography) or MRI of the abdomen

 - Special MRI of the pancreas and biliary tree (MRCP)

 - Endoscopic retrograde cholangiopancreatography (ERCP), a specialized endoscopic procedure performed by a gastroenterologist

 Treating Pancreatic Disease